katanemo/arch/demos/weather_forecast/README.md

 To see a tracing dashboard follow instructions below,

-1. For Jaeger, you can either use the default run_demo.sh script or run the following command,
+1. For Jaeger, you can either use the default run_demo.sh script or run the following command:

 ```sh
 sh run_demo.sh jaeger
 ```

 2. For Logfire, first make sure to add a LOGFIRE_API_KEY to the .env file.
-You can either use the default run_demo.sh script or run the following command,
+You can either use the default run_demo.sh script or run the following command:

 ```sh
 sh run_demo.sh logfire
 ```

-3. For Signoz, you can either use the default run_demo.sh script or run the following command,
+3. For Signoz, you can either use the default run_demo.sh script or run the following command:

 ```sh
 sh run_demo.sh signoz